Which Power Bank capacity (mAh) should I choose?

 A Power Bank is basically a Li-ion or Li-Polymer based battery wrapped in electronics, which then enables use via USB standard.

-Cheap / standard Power Bank also have cheaper cells inside, where the capacity will drop pretty fast, and overall lifespan can vary from a few months to 1-2 years.
+Cheap / standard Power Bank also have cheaper cells inside, and usually the capacity will drop rapidly after just a few months.

-Better Power Banks, like Chill Innovation, are designed to deliver around 300-500 charge / cycles and will typically still have ~50% capacity remaining after this.
-Depending on the use and conditions a lifespan of 1-4 years is to be expected.
+Better Power Banks are designed to theoretically deliver 300-500 charges / cycles and will typically still have +50% capacity remaining after this.
+Depending on the use and conditions a lifespan of 1-3 years is usually to be expected - however this is also a huge interval!

-As you can see, the operating conditions have a crucial effect on the battery lifespan, so you must follow these guidelines to maximize the life:
+Operating conditions have a crucial effect on battery cells lifespan, so you must follow these guidelines to maximize the life:

 - Use the USB Power Bank regularly!
 Minimum one full cycle every 3 months is recommended*

-- Never store your USB Power Bank in a depleted state (if not used often, the battieries are best stored at ~50% capacity)
+- Never store your USB Power Bank in a fully depleted state (if not used often, it is best stored at ~50% capacity)

 - Do not use your USB Power Bank in very high humidity and heat / direct sunlight conditions.